knafehyafawi/dice-experiment/README.md

 ### The Toolchain

 - Geometry — build the rhombic triacontahedron mesh.
 Use trimesh.
 You hand it the 32 vertices, it computes the convex hull (a watertight mesh) and — crucially — the volume, center of mass, and inertia tensor assuming uniform density.
 - Physics — drop it and let it settle.
 Use PyBullet (pip install pybullet; C++ under the hood, Python bindings, fast enough for millions of rolls).
-MuJoCo (pip install mujoco) is the alternative — better physics, steeper learning curve.
-For a portfolio project PyBullet is the pragmatic pick.
-- Stats/viz — your chi-square machinery from before, now consuming emergent frequencies instead of stipulated ones.
+- Stats/viz — your chi-square machinery, now consuming emergent frequencies instead of stipulated ones.

 ### The Data-Structure Model